Michelle BombeProfessor of Theatre, Department Chair

 Outside the college

 Shakespeare Behind Bars, the prison Shakespeare program founded by her husband, Curt Tofteland, has been an important component of Michelle’s career.
 She served for 10 years as the costume designer for the original program at Luther Luckett Correctional Complex in LaGrange, Kentucky.
 She appears in the 2005 award-winning documentary, Shakespeare Behind Bars, by Philomath Films and has toured film festivals, conferences and colleges across the U.S. and abroad with Curt Tofteland to talk about her experience working in the prison.
-She continues to visit the program Tofteland runs in Michigan and has taught several courses with field trips to prisons in both Michigan and Kentucky.
+She continues to visit the program Tofteland runs in Michigan, has taught several courses with field trips to prisons in both Michigan and Kentucky, and serves on the board of directors for the organization.

 Michelle is an avid runner, having ran in six marathons, including Chicago and the New York City marathons.
 Yoga is also an integral part of her life.
 Hiking, biking and kayaking are also favorite activities.